Skip to main content

 Conversation begins

-Conversation begins (context variables available if referenced in instructions)Context remains static throughout conversation (no refresh)
+Conversation begins (context variables available if referenced in prompt)Context remains static throughout conversation (no refresh)

 Inbound calls